metacall/gpt-deploy/README.md

 Metacall GPT Deploy allows to intelligently deploy lambda function and provides playground for MetaCall with assistance of ChatGPT.
 Try it yourself: [https://metacall.github.io/gpt-deploy/](https://metacall.github.io/gpt-deploy/)

 ## About
-<a href="https://github.com/metacall/gsoc-2023/blob/main/submissions/gpt-deploy.md"> here </a> you can the details of this project
+<a href="https://github.com/metacall/gsoc-2023/blob/main/submissions/gpt-deploy.md"> Here </a> you can see the details of this project

 ## How to start the application